qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                                                 By Jos B.,  joshb@xs4all.nl

 Work in progress ...
+   Todo:
- Todo: finish up/test descramble for DDA and DDD (see /-here/)  (will only do for Linux)
+   - finish up/test descramble for DDA and DDD
+   - Layer switching in descramble mode
+   - Add a descramble mode that uses standard Unicode layers.
+   - Work on FUN layer key in BASE layer to be one shot with exceptions for setting descramble.